bloominstituteoftechnology/java-zoos/README.md

 * Animal
   * `animalid` - long primary key
   * `animaltype` - String - the type of animal such as lion or llama

+Zooaminals represents is a many to many relationship between zoos and animals.
+A zoo may have many animal types and an animal type may be at many zoos.

+* Zooanimals
+  * `zooid` - long foreign key to zoo
+  * `animalid` - long foreign key to animal
   * `incomingzoo` - String - the name of the zoo when the animal came from.
 The field can be left blank or null if the animal does not come from another zoo.

-There is a many to many relationship between zoos and animals.
-A zoo may have many animal types and an animal type may be at many zoos.

 Using the provided seed data, a successful application will return the follow data based on the given endpoint.
 Expand the section of the endpoint to see the data that is returned.